benhoyt/benhoyt.github.com/writings/simple-lists.md

 }
 ```

 The `csrf` function is a middleware wrapper that add protection from cross-site request forgery.
-It wraps the given handler, ensuring that the HTTP method is `POST` and that the CSRF token in the "csrf-token" cookie matches the token in the "csrf-token" form field.
+It wraps the given handler, ensuring that the HTTP method is `POST` and that the CSRF token in the `csrf-token` cookie matches the token in the `csrf-token` form field.
 This ensures that the form actions can only be submitted from a page on Simple Lists itself:

 ```go
 func csrf(h http.HandlerFunc) http.HandlerFunc {